The Ultimate Riviera Maya Transportation Guide: 7 Best Ways to Travel Through the Riviera Maya and Yucatan

 Most visitors arrive in the Riviera Maya through the Cancun airport.
 So, your first order of business will be finding convenient transportation to your accommodation.

-You can book your airport shuttle online ahead of arrival or hire one once you’re on the ground.
+You can book your airport shuttle online ahead of arrival or hire one once you’re on the ground, which is what I usually do when the plane lands.

 If you opt for a private airport shuttle, it will be more costly but it’s the fastest way to get to your hotel from the airport.
 A shared shuttle is slightly less money but you may have to wait through multiple stops before arriving at your hotel.